Seville Cathedral (Catedral de Sevilla): A Visitor's Guide

-Tips and Tactics: How to Make the Most of Your Visit to Seville Cathedral
+Tips and Tours: How to Make the Most of Your Visit to Seville Cathedral

 - Timing: Allow a couple of hours for a visit to the cathedral and additional time to climb to the top of the Giralda Tower (the spectacular views are worth it).
 Please note that the last entry is an hour before closing time.

 - Nighttime Magic: While the morning is the best time to visit the monuments (the interiors are only open during daytime), the evening has its charms.
 At nighttime, the facades of the cathedral and the Giralda tower are illuminated and have a magical ambience.
 It's a wonderful experience to see the monument in the glow of evening.

 Calle de las Sierpes